Ap6pack/PDF-Search-Plus/README.md

 - Provides a user-friendly GUI for searching through the stored data
 - Allows for both single-file and folder-based (batch) PDF processing
 - Enables preview of PDFs with zoom and navigation features
+- **Security features** including input validation, sanitization, and SQL injection protection
+- **Caching system** for PDF pages, search results, and images to improve performance
+- **Memory management** for efficiently handling large PDFs
+- **Pagination** for search results to handle large document collections
+- **Full-text search** capabilities using SQLite FTS5 for fast and efficient searching

 ## Installation